giantswarm/gitops-template/docs/add_cluster_crs.md

-# Add workload cluster definition (Legacy CRs)
+# Add vintage workload cluster definition (Legacy CRs)

-Follow the below instructions to store cluster CRs in the repository.
+Follow the below instructions to store vintage cluster CRs in the repository.
 The instructions respect the [repository structure](./repo_structure.md).

+The instructions below take into account that CAPI like objects are frequently versioned (so you have `v1beta1`, `v1beta2`), but often the changes between the versions are rather small and in practice sometimes don't even affect you.

+Since CAPI objects are big in general, in this repo we have extracted a common base for some of them.
+This base is to share what is common in CAPI objects across many versions.
+To make such bases useful, we're introducing another base on top of them to set specific CAPI versions and version specific properties on top of the shared base.

 ## Export environment variables